orenyacouhail/Hailo-Application-Code-Examples/runtime/python/pose_estimation/README.md

 This example expects the hef to contain HailoRT-Postprocess.

-## Running the example:
-The template for running the example is:
-Because of that, this example only supports detections models that allow
+Because of that, this example only supports detections models that allow hailort-postprocess:
-hailort-postprocess:
 - yolov8s